MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - Azure Firewall Manager supports deployment of Azure Firewall in the Virtual WAN hub, known as secured virtual hub.
 For more information, see the [Azure Firewall Manager overview](/azure/firewall-manager/overview) for secured virtual hubs and the latest [constraints](/azure/firewall-manager/overview#known-issues).

-- Virtual WAN hub-to-hub traffic, by way of Azure Firewall, isn't currently supported when the Azure Firewall deploys inside of the Virtual WAN hub itself (secured virtual hub).
-Depending on your requirements, you have workarounds.
-You can place the [Azure Firewall in a spoke virtual network](/azure/virtual-wan/scenario-route-through-nva), or use NSGs for traffic filtering.
+- Virtual WAN hub-to-hub traffic, by way of Azure Firewall in both source and target hubs (secured virtual hubs), is supported with [routing intent and policies](/azure/virtual-wan/how-to-routing-policies) enabled.
+More details on covered scenarios are contained in this [article section](/azure/virtual-wan/how-to-routing-policies#use-cases).

 - The Virtual WAN portal experience requires that all Virtual WAN resources deploy together into the same resource group.